 We found 7 internists who accept Blue Shield near Palmdale, CA.

-Dr. Emmanuel Emenike practices general internal medicine.
+Dr. Emmanuel Emenike's medical specialty is general internal medicine.
 He is in-network for Blue Cross/Blue Shield, Blue Shield, Health Net, and more.
-He studied medicine at the University of Port Harcourt College of Health Sciences.
-Dr. Emenike is conversant in Spanish.
+Dr. Emenike graduated from the University of Port Harcourt College of Health Sciences.
+He speaks Spanish.

 Conditions / Treatments